sammaule/mortgage-app/README.md

 ## Pland

-Pland is a project developed to help people to budget appropriately when purchasing a home.
+Pland is a project developed to help you budget appropriately when planning to purchase a home.
+It helps you:

-It is currently hosted at http://home-pland.herokuapp.com/.
-The following article explains how to use the app.
+- Understand what you can afford
+- Choose a mortgage that is right for you
+- Compare the impact of buying a house vs. investing elsewhere on your wealth

+You can view the app at http://home-pland.herokuapp.com/.
+Open the app and follow the tutorial below on how to use it.

+### Tutorial

 The three tabs at the top of the page should be completed sequentially: budget, mortgage and asset allocation.

 ### Budget tab

-The budget tab enables users to understand the highest house price they are likely to be able to afford.
+The budget tab helps you understand the highest house price they are likely to be able to afford.

 To use the page, fill in your details in the "Savings" and "Other info" cards.
+The LTI you are able to borrow will vary according to your personal circumstances, but something in the range of 4 - 4.5 is common.

 Once complete the 'Maximum affordability breakdown' card will display the likely maximum affordable value as well as the breakdown between mortgage, deposit and stamp duty.
+The chart in the bottom right shows how this varies up to your preferred purchase date.

 ![Budget tab](images/budget.png)